-After a long rainy or snowy winter everyone is ready to cheer up their homes a little.
+After a long rainy or snowy winter everyone is ready to brighten and cheer up their homes a bit.
 This easy DIY Spring Wreath is just what you need to bring Spring indoors, even if the weather outside isn’t quite ready to cooperating.

 When I started writing this post it was dreary and rainy so making my diy spring wreath for my house came at just the right time.
 Our home office seems to be the brightest spot in the house in late winter, even though in deep winter no sun actually hits our house.